Want to help someone change their life for the better?

 Walking for Age in Spain.

-We are three keen Camino walkers, Graham, John and David, who supported want you to join us in supporting the charity Age in Spain by walking a toute on the the 1,400-kilometer Camino from Almeria to Santiago de Compostela.
+We are three keen Camino walkers, Graham, John and David, who supported Age in Spain by walking a route on the the 1,400-kilometer Camino from Almeria to Santiago de Compostela.
 We helped to raise money to provide vital services for older English speakers who live in Spain.

 Getting older, wherever we live, brings change and challenge!
 Keeping active and contributing to our communities helps us to give back and ensure maximum independence in later life.
 But sometimes, everyone needs a helping hand - this is where we and Age in Spain step in!